Fimo Air Light Modelling Clay Review

 Fimo Air Light Modelling Clay and Accessories on Amazon

-Here are links to the Fimo Air Light clay and some of the other products mentioned in the review.
+Here are links to the Fimo Air Light clay.
 If you buy from these links I will get a small commission from Amazon for sending customers to them.
 This is at no extra cost to yourself.
 Thank you.

 If you like using polymer clay, you may want to see my reviews of fun polymer clay craft books.